GrinonBarrett/Taksidos/Placeholder Creature.md

 **Perfect View**: The sferakoz's eye provides a full hemispherical view.

 **Tremendous Gaze**: As an action, the sferakoz can lock its gaze on another creature.
 If that creature can see the sferakoz- it must succeed an opposed [Will] check or stop whatever activity it is doing.
-THis is treated as a brawl with the following differences;
+This is treated as a brawl with the following differences;

 * They are not in physical contact.
 This can limit what features a foe can use while brawling.
 * Only one opposed check is made at a time, it is a [Will] check.